 The shelf edge banks, today in the 200 to 400-foot-deep range, were shallow-water coral reefs during the last ice age.
 Now they support an entirely different range of deeper-dwelling animals, but a range that’s extremely diverse and that forms an important part of the Gulf ecosystem.
 The banks are home to a range of invertebrates such as sea urchins and shrimps and soft corals, and they are critical habitat and spawning grounds for many fish.
 Biologists think some of the banks may be particularly important for snapper reproduction.

-At the surface, the team is likely to see dolphins, sea birds, sea turtles, and pelagic fish such as sharks and billfish.
+At the surface, the vistiors are likely to see dolphins, sea birds, sea turtles, and pelagic fish such as sharks and billfish.
 The banks are particularly important destinations for charter fishing boats and sport fishermen who head there primarily to catch snappers.
 Historically, these areas have barely been studied, because access to submersibles and remotely operated vehicles in this region has been extremely limited, and the banks are below safe scuba diving depths.
 As such, this expedition will provide vital data to help scientists better understand these banks and the ecological roles they play.

 The science team will try to better understand how these areas influence movements of animals from the tropics to the sub-tropics.
 One theory is that the banks may serve as stepping stones or oases of hard bottom in the softer expanses that cover much of the Gulf of Mexico’s seafloor.
 This could allow species to move from the Caribbean and Southern Gulf to the northern Gulf.
-Researchers will also use samples collected on the expedition to assess the genetic similarities between animals from different locations along the banks, information that will also allow comparison to more distant locales.
+Researchers also used samples collected on the expedition to assess the genetic similarities between animals from different locations along the banks, information that will also allow comparison to more distant locales.

 -Written by Jimmy Mack and edited by Mark Schrope for Schmidt Ocean Institute